kee-org/browser-addon/README.md

 1. `npm ci` (or `npm install` to get any newer library dependencies than those we used in official builds)
 1. Development:
    1. Open two terminals/consoles
-      1. In the 1st: `npm run dev`
+      1. In the 1st: `npm run dev` OR `npm run dev-chrome`
-      1. In the 2nd: `npm run start:firefox`
+      1. In the 2nd: `npm run start:firefox` OR `npm run start:chrome`
    1. the task in the 1st terminal will recompile and reload necessary parts of the addon each time you change a file but in some circumstances you'll need to press 'r' in the 2nd terminal to force a complete reload.
+   1. If you mismatch the Firefox/Chrome commands most parts of the development process should be unaffected but you'll see some console warnings so try to keep them aligned when switching between browsers.
 1. Preparing for release or Pull Request:
    1. `npm run tsc` to verify that no type errors have been introduced during recent development changes
    1. `npm run lint`